canadaduane/grbl/README.md

-#Grbl - An embedded g-code interpreter and motion-controller for the Arduino/AVR328 microcontroller
+#Grbl (MakerSlider) - An embedded g-code interpreter and motion-controller for the Arduino/AVR328 microcontroller
 ------------

+This fork of Grbl adds a button/speed control UI for the MakerSlider single-axis camera slider project.
+See http://makerslider.com/

 Grbl is a no-compromise, high performance, low cost alternative to parallel-port-based motion control for CNC milling.
 It will run on a vanilla Arduino (Duemillanove/Uno) as long as it sports an Atmega 328.